 We weren’t there when it ended.
 With the rest of the reporters we were kept back about 500m from the industrial park where the two men were shot.
 We’d seen huge numbers of police and special forces, half a dozen helicopters flying in, specialist tactical vehicles moving into position.
 And then the shooting started.
 It was over in a few minutes and we broadcast what information we had.
 We were getting updates sent to us from some amazing journalists in the BBC’s Paris office who were monitoring and confirming lines before emailing them out to us – another reason why we couldn’t be broadcasting on our phones.. it was where we were getting our information from.
 The same team were supplying our colleague, Phil Mackie, who had flown in to Paris to relieve us in Dammartin only to find a gunman had attacked a Jewish supermarket in the city and murdered four people out shopping.
 He was able to broadcast on Luci Live from the scene as ‘seeing’ the satellite was pretty difficult in the area of Paris he was in.
 With our main presenter, Rachel Burden, anchoring events for us in the city centre we were able to provide radio coverage from the three main sites of the events in Paris using a combination of broadcasting methods – which is, at the end of it all, the best way we could have worked: picking the right tools for the job.
 A few hours later I was back in Dammartin for 5live Breakfast.
 My taxi driver managed to convince the Gendarme at the roadblock that I was a local and was allowed to drive me past the building where the siege had ended.
 A few more broadcasts, a slight hiccup as I dropped my phone in the taxi (with credit cards, driving licence/ID in the same wallet!) only for the best producer in the world – Sophie McDonnell – to arrange for the world’s most honest taxi driver – Richard – to come back to the airport and give them back to me, a reunification with a bag of dirty washing that Rachel Burden rescued for me from a hotel I couldn’t remember sleeping in and it was time to go home.

 Inevitably, some of the most disturbing images and footage of the Paris shootings was captured using the devices I extol.
 Uploaded to Youtube, they showed unedited footage of the shootings and the aftermath.
 We didn’t capture any of that footage and we certainly wouldn’t have broadcast it.
 As I said at the beginning of this piece, these were notes captured in the days afterwards to highlight the technical aspects of the ‘send’.
-Their job is to explain how Mobile Journalism had its place in what we were able to do but it couldn’t work on its own.
 With special thanks to the team of people who made the broadcasts in Paris possible.
 There are far too many for me to name all of them but those who I worked most closely with included radio car operators Jeff Bartrop & Adrian Wheeler, our OB engineer & satellite king, Gary Wisbey, producers Sophie McDonnell, Peter Owen & Phoebe Frieze and reporters & presenters Duncan Crawford, Phil Mackie & Rachel Burden.

 Our thoughts remain with the bereaved and those who lost their lives.